eternalmek/relationship-ai/README.md

 - Enable **Email/Password** auth in Firebase console (Authentication > Sign-in method).
 - Create **Firestore** database in production mode and add Firestore rules appropriate for your launch.
 - Add your Firebase config values to `.env` and ensure they are bundled in CI/CD securely.
-- Provide a Gemini API key (or switch to your own backend proxy) for live AI insights.
+- Provide an OpenAI API key (or switch to your own backend proxy) for live AI insights.
 - After running `npm run build`, always run `npx cap sync ios`/`android` before opening the native project.

 ## Firebase Configuration